 While NoCSS is powerful, it has some limitations you should be aware of:

-<div style="color: red !important;">Text</div>Styles applied dynamically via JavaScript after NoCSS loads may not be fully overridden, especially if they use inline styles or !important.
+<div style="color: red !important;">Text</div>Styles applied dynamically via JavaScript after NoCSS loads may not be fully overridden, especially if they use inline styles or high-specificity selectors.

 Styles within Shadow DOM (used by web components) cannot be affected by external stylesheets like NoCSS.